-Choose three clients you want to know about your landscaping services.
+Choose three customers you want to know about your landscaping services.
 Put yourself in each of their heads, and read the post you’ve just written.
 Are you glad you found that post?
 If yes, post it!
 If not, ask yourself why and rethink.

 Design Your Posts for SharingThe most shared and reposted content will be that which is genuine, valuable, and helpful to its readers.
-So plan your content with share-ability in mind, and search for content posted by others that you can share and comment on yourself.
+So plan your content with share-ability in mind, and look for content posted by others that you can share and comment on yourself.

 Conversations Not BillboardsWhen it works, social media has a community feel to it, with consumers and producers posting back and forth in equal parts.
 The famous 80/20 rule says you should devote 80% of your posts to sharing content from relevant sources and influencers, and reserving just 20% for posting about your landscaping company.
 Don't be too self centered with your use of social.
 If you only post about yourself, you'll quickly run out of that 'great content' we talked about.
 Survey your followers.
 Collect feedback.
-Post useful things from elsewhere.
+Post valuable things from elsewhere.
 And don’t be afraid to sound like a human being.